 1525, a descendant of Genghis Khan and Tamerlane defeats the Sultan of Delhi and founds the Mughal Empire.

-1590s, an overwhelming Japanese invasion of Korea is thwarted by Korea’s revolutionary iron-clad “Turtle Ships”.
+1590s, the Japanese invasion of Korea is thwarted by revolutionary iron-clad “Turtle Ships”.
 Part of our series on the great warships.

 1631, Gustavus Adolphus of Sweden leads the Protestant forces to victory over Tilly and the Imperial Catholic tercios.